whennemuth/kuali-cloudformation/kuali_rds/migration/sct/README.md

       - `Server Level Objects/Users/SNAPLOGIC`

       `Filename: 06.create.4.users.sql`

+      Open the file and replace each occurrence of "user_password"

    7. **4 Automation user tablespace grants:**
       Create a file with the following content (does not involve the schema conversion tool):